Parameter Efficient Adaptation for Image Restoration with Heterogeneous Mixture-of-Experts: Method

 Motivated by this observation, we propose the Frequency Affine Module (FAM) to take advantage of the inherent global representation in $X_l^\mathcal{F}$ (see \cref{fig:pipeline}(c)).
 Concretely, we perform the affine transformation on amplitude map $Mag_l$ and phase map $Pha_l$ respectively with depth-separable $ 1 \times 1 $ convolution.
 To ensure numerical stability during the early training stages, we initialize the transformation layers as all-one weights and zero bias.
 Subsequently, the inverse Fast Fourier Transform (iFFT) is applied to convert the affined feature back to the spatial domain.
 Finally, another depth-separable $ 1 \times 1 $ convolution is used as a scale layer for subsequent feature ensemble.
 In short, the whole process can be formalized as:

 where $\phi_1(\cdot)$ and $\phi_2(\cdot)$ are the frequency projection function and $\rm {to\_complex( \cdot, \cdot)}$ converts the magnitude and phase to complex numbers.

-\paragraph{Channel Shift Module.} The above LIM and FAM enable the pre-trained restoration models strong adaptation ability by exploiting local and global spatial priors.
-However, these two modules both adopt the depth-separable strategy for parameter efficiency, thus omitting the channel interaction.
-To allow for more powerful representation, we further develop the Channel Shift Module (CSM).
-As shown in \cref{fig:pipeline}(d), we first obtain the spatial weight mask $\mathcal{M}_l \in \mathbb{R}^{1 \times H \times W}$ by employing $1 \times 1$ convolution which compresses the channel dimension of $X_l^{intrin}$ to 1, followed by the Softmax on the spatial dimension:
+\textbf{Channel Gating Module.} The above LIM and FAM both adopt the depth-separable strategy for parameter efficiency.
+To allow for another orthogonal representation, we further develop the Channel Gating Module (CGM) for salient channel selection.
+As shown in \cref{fig:pipeline}(d), we first obtain the spatial weight mask $\mathcal{M}_l \in \mathbb{R}^{1 \times H \times W}$ by employing $1 \times 1$ convolution which compresses the channel dimension of $X_l^{intrin}$ to 1, followed by the $\mathrm{Softmax}$ on the spatial dimension: